abartella02/4al3-final/active_code/readme.txt

 This folder contains the good code.

-One cleanup function that preprocesses the csv's
+jackie_ray_cleanup_crew: preprocessing the Kaggle CSV and ouputting a new csv that we will feed into the model

-One main function to run the thing
+ray_main: main code that does everything else